Film Studies 211

 JSTOR -A cross-disciplinary collection of journals.

-Use CLUES to find books about a film or director or possibly actors/actresses, film studios, silent films, etc. relevant to a film.
+Use Sofia to find books about a film or director or possibly actors/actresses, film studios, silent films, etc. relevant to a film.
 Check for autobiographies, biographies, interviews, memoirs, etc. Check for reprints of earlier books.

 Use Google Books to identify parts of books or chapters that discuss the film you are researching.
 Check CLUES to find out if the book is available at Concordia Library.